-The picture utilizes a pyramidal arrangement common of High Renaissance artists, although Leonardo's perfection of anatomical movement and fluidity elevates the figures with a sense of realistic motion.
-Their gestures and glances create a dynamic unity that was innovative for the time.
-Also, his sfumato style is present in the way colors and outline blend into a soft smokiness, also intensifying the naturalist feel and giving the space three-dimensionality.
-The painting is an early example of the use of oil pigment, which was relatively new in Italy, and allowed the artist to capture intricate details, also leading to the real life feeling of the piece.
+The composition utilizes a pyramidal arrangement common amongst High Renaissance artists, while Leonardo's perfection of anatomical movement and fluidity elevates the figures with a sense of naturalistic motion.
+Their gestures and glances, too, create a dynamic human interaction that was highly innovative.
+Leonardo's sfumato style, meanwhile, is present in the way colors and outlines blend into a soft smokiness.
+This technique brings a heightened intensity and more realistic depth-of-field.
+The painting is also an early example of the use of oil pigment, which was relatively new to Italy, and made the artist better able to capture such intricate details.

 Oil on wood transferred to canvas - Musée du Louvre, Paris